 A claim is a request to an insurance company for payment of health care services.
 Usually, providers file claims with us on your behalf.
 If you received services from an out-of-network provider, and if that provider does not submit a claim to us, you can file the claim directly.
 There are time limits on how long you have to submit claims, with details on the limit by state below.
 You can also check your specific plan's claims filing time limit information to determine the specific time limit for submitting your claim.

-Our maximum claim filing time limit is 30 days.
+Our maximum claim filing time limit is 30 days, or as soon thereafter as is reasonably possible .

 To file a claim, follow these steps: